 Ranked #117 in National Universities by U.S. News & World Report, the University of South Carolina offers both a Bachelor of Science and Master of Science in Aerospace Engineering at their College of Engineering and Computing.
 Customize your program to meet your professional goals, learn from expert faculty, and take advantage of experiential learning opportunities throughout your degree programs.

-Learning what is aeronautical engineering (meaning what do aeronautical engineers do), and what an aeronautical engineers salary can be is the first step towards understanding if you are ready to pursue an aeronautical engineering degree.
+Learning what is aeronautical engineering (meaning what do aeronautical engineers do), and what an aeronautical engineers salary can be is the first step towards understanding if you are ready to pursue your university degree.
 Over the course of your program and after you graduate, you can also gain training and experience through internships and entry-level engineering jobs offered in the US.
 Universities are equipped with experimental labs to supplement your learning, and provide practical experience to prepare you for professional work.

-Aeronautical engineering is a developing field with rising opportunities.
-By pursuing a degree in this field, you can work with and learn from inspiring aerospace and aeronautical professionals, explore your creativity by developing innovative solutions, and be at the forefront of research and development in the aviation and aerospace industry.
+This developing field has promising opportunities.
+By pursuing your degree in the US, you can work with and learn from inspiring aerospace and aeronautical professionals, explore your creativity by developing innovative solutions, and be at the forefront of research and development in the aviation and aerospace industry.

 Shorelight advisors can help you find the right degree program for your goals >